NicolaiSoeborg/ELF2deb/README.md

  * `binary-without-manpage`

-(you will probably get a longer list of errors and warnings)
+(you will probably get a longer list of errors and warnings, no worries)